openwisp/openwisp-notifications/docs/user/settings.rst

 This setting defines notification sound to be played when notification is received in real-time on admin site.

-Provide a relative path (hosted on your webserver) to audio file as show below.
+Provide a relative path (hosted on your web server) to audio file as show below.

 .. code-block:: python